AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - Record manipulation functions - Merge, Pick
 - Better record construction
 - Validation expression(s) for Server App functions
+- CurrentUser() is allowed in server app functions
+- CurrentUser has Id property from uid
 - DataType validation for function inputs
 - Find Data Store collection names from Project - or document
 - Enable Firestore in setup - or document